Catalonia: Festivals and public holidays

+St. George's Day (Diada de Sant Jordi) is a widely celebrated festival in all Catalan towns on 23 April dedicated to the patron saint of Catalonia in a tradition established in the Middle Ages, which nowadays includes an exchange of books and roses between sweethearts and loved ones, therefore, serving to the same romantic purpose that of Saint Valentine's Day in Anglophone countries.
+Despite being a working day, it is regarded as one of Catalan national holidays due to its popularity.

 Christmas in Catalonia lasts two days, plus Christmas Eve.
 On the 25th, Christmas is celebrated, followed by a similar feast on the 26, called Sant Esteve (Saint Steve's Day).
 This allows families to visit and dine with different sectors of the extended family or get together with friends on the second day.

 One of the most deeply rooted Christmas traditions is the popular figure of the Tió de Nadal, consisting of an (often hollow) log with a face painted on it and often two little front legs appended, usually wearing a Catalan hat and scarf.
 The word has nothing to do with the Spanish word tío, meaning uncle.
 Tió means log in Catalan.
 The log is sometimes "found in the woods" (in an event staged for children) and then adopted and taken home, where it is fed and cared for during a month or so.
 On Christmas Day or on Christmas Eve, a game is played where children march around the house singing a song requesting the log to poop, then they hit the log with a stick, to make it poop, and lo and behold, as if through magic, it poops candy, and sometimes other small gifts.
 Usually, the larger or main gifts are brought by the Three Kings on 6 January, and the tió only brings small things.